Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 @Image(source: "2d_toolbar.png")

 - **Select Mode** (``Q``): Allows selection of nodes in the viewport.
-Left clicking on a node in the viewport selects it.
+Tapping/left clicking on a node in the viewport selects it.
-Left clicking and dragging a rectangle selects all nodes within the rectangle's boundaries, once released.
+Dragging your finger creates a rectangle that selects all nodes within the it's boundaries, once released.
 Holding ``Shift`` while selecting adds more nodes to the selection.
-Clicking on a selected node while holding ``Shift`` deselects the node.
+Tapping on a selected node while holding ``Shift`` deselects the node.
 In this mode, you can drag the selected node(s) to move, press ``Ctrl`` to switch to the rotation mode temporarily, or use the red circles to scale it.
 If multiple nodes are selected, only movement and rotation are possible.
 In this mode, rotation and scaling